 How adorable are these little strawberry shortcakes?!
 They’re a dessert that you can really feel great about eating.
 They’re very subtly sweet – with most of the sweetness coming from the strawberries themselves.

 This dessert is meant to be just sweet enough.
-At seven and a half months postpartum, I still have some “baby weight” to lose.
-I want to indulge every now and then, but I want to be smart about what I choose to eat.
-I’m still breastfeeding, and so I’m trying to make good choices.
+I like to indulge every now and then, but I also want to be smart about what I choose to eat.
+I’m trying to make good choices.

 This = good choice.

 Did my mommy readers have a good Mother’s Day?
 My first was really special.
-Roby (and baby Tony) made me a fancy breakfast (sausage, breakfast potatoes, scrambled eggs with mushrooms, strawberries) and gave me the sweetest gifts (locket with a picture of hubby on one side and baby T on the other, a mama coffee mug, and a keychain with tony’s birth date engraved on it – hubby went ALL out.).
+Roby (and baby Tony) made me a fancy breakfast (sausage, breakfast potatoes, scrambled eggs with mushrooms, strawberries) and Roby gave me a little locket with a picture of him on one side and baby Tony on the other (and a mama coffee mug and a keychain with tony’s birth date engraved on it – hubby went ALL out.).
 Then we spent the evening celebrating my mom and Roby’s mom by eating gluten-free Chinese food.
 It was a great day.

 I’m so thankful to my little guy for making me a mom.
 Even if I haven’t slept more than 3 consecutive hours since he was born…